-There is, of course, the wonderful food culture and many interesting restaurants and bars but there are so many more things to do in Da Nang Vietnam than eat and drink.
+There is, of course, the wonderful food culture and many interesting restaurants and bars but there are so many more things to do in Da Nang Vietnam than eating and drinking.

 - Quick Information on Vietnam